cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 of sites within Sichuan basin, with 1$\sigma$ uncertainty, from the dataset of Liang et al. [-@liang2013].
 Beachball is from the Global CMT focal mechanism solution for the 2008 Wenchuan earthquake.
 BF = Beichuan fault.
 PF = Pengguan fault.
 P = Pengguan massif.
-Grey box shows the extent of Figure
+Grey box shows the extent of Figures
-\ref{fig:lms_stress_map}.
+\ref{fig:lms_topo_stresses_rot} and \ref{fig:lms_stress_map}.
 \label{fig:lms_map}](../figures/lms_map.pdf)

-Surface ruptures during the Wenchuan earthquake are highly variable and show vertical (reverse-sense) displacements up to 9 m and horizontal (right-lateral sense) displacements up to 5 m [Lin et al., 2009; Liu et al., 2009; Xu et al., 2009]. **I'M NOT SURE IT IS THIS CUT AND DRY, AS LARGE STRIKE-SLIP OFFSETS MAPPED IN SW AS NE, ETC, I SUGGEST TO CUT: In general, vertical displacements are highest in the southwestern to central portions of the Beichuan rupture and decrease in the northeast, whereas horizontal offset is negligible in the southwest but high in the central to northeast.** Coseismic slip models constrained by seismic and geodetic data reveal a complicated pattern of coseismic slip in the Wenchaun earthquake, with several high-slip patches that dominate the seismic moment release and significant variation coseismic slip rake along strike [e.g. Nakamura et al., 2009; @shen2009; @tong2010, @feng2010; @zhang2011; @qi2011;
+Surface ruptures during the Wenchuan earthquake are highly variable and show vertical (reverse-sense) displacements up to 9 m and horizontal (right-lateral sense) displacements up to 5 m [Lin et al., 2009; Liu et al., 2009; Xu et al., 2009].
+In general, vertical displacements are higher in the southwestern to central portions of the Beichuan rupture and decrease in the northeast, whereas horizontal offsets  are higher in the central to northeast, though considerable variation exists.
+Coseismic slip models constrained by seismic and geodetic data reveal a complicated pattern of coseismic slip in the Wenchaun earthquake, with several high-slip patches that dominate the seismic moment release and significant variation coseismic slip rake along strike [e.g.
+@nakamura2010; @shen2009; @tong2010; @feng2010; @zhang2011; @qi2011;
 @fielding2013].
 The variation in rake is such that the southwest portions of the fault slipped largely in a reverse sense, while the northeast portions sliped largely in a right-lateral sense.
 This